thiagodalladea/pythonChronometer/README.md

 # pythonChronometer

-Chronometer done in 15 mintues in python.
+Chronometer done in 15 mintues with python.